AfaqLatif/DataEngineering-BusinessIntelligence-Project-MSBI-/README.md

 - Use SQL to to perform a complete analysis on data and for adhoc reports

 ## The key components are:
-MySQL Source: The original data source
+- MySQL Source: The original data source
-SSIS ETL: Extracts, transforms, and loads data from MySQL to staging and data warehouse SQL Server Staging: Intermediate database for data cleansing and optimization Data Warehouse: Central repository with dimensional model SSAS Cube: Analytical model for slicing and dicing data SSRS Reports: Tabular reports
+- SSIS ETL: Extracts, transforms, and loads data from MySQL to staging and data warehouse
+- SQL : For data analysis and ETL querying
+- SQL Server Staging: Intermediate database for data cleansing and optimization
+- Data Warehouse: Central repository with dimensional model
+- SSAS Cube: Analytical model for slicing and dicing data
+- SSRS Reports: Tabular reports
-Power BI Reports: Interactive reports and dashboards
+- Power BI Reports: Interactive reports and dashboards

 This architecture leverages the strengths of each Microsoft BI tool to create a robust data platform that supports data extraction, transformation, modeling, analysis, and reporting.